 - sorting products on proposals, sales orders, projects, and work orders.

 - Labor Time – how much time (in hours) is required to install this part.
-Items on a sales order can be sold including both the part itself and the labor required to install the part.
+You can sell items on a sales order, including the part itself and the labor needed to install it.

-- Installed Price – reflects the Unit Price of the item plus the price of installation (calculated Labor Phase rate times Labor Time.)
+- Installed Price – reflects the item’s Unit Price plus the installation price (calculated Labor Phase rate times Labor Time.)

 - Description There are three unique descriptions available for each product.

 - Sales – the description that prints on customer-facing documents.
 It is recommended that you do not include Manufacturer or Part Numbers in the description.
-When printing a proposal, you can opt to not print manufacturer or part number.
-But if that information is typed into the description, iPoint is unable to hide it.
+For example, you can opt not to publish the manufacturer or part number when printing a proposal.
+But if that information is typed into the description, iPoint cannot hide it.

 - Purchase – this description is printed on purchase orders for the vendor to see.